reactphp/http/README.md

   request message and only adds required server methods.
 This base class is considered an implementation detail that may change in the future.

+#### ResponseException

+The `React\Http\Message\ResponseException` is an `Exception` sub-class that will be used to reject a request promise if the remote server returns a non-success status code (anything but 2xx or 3xx).
+You can control this behavior via the [`withRejectErrorResponse()` method](#withrejecterrorresponse).

+The `getCode(): int` method can be used to return the HTTP response status code.

+The `getResponse(): ResponseInterface` method can be used to access its underlying response object.

 ### React\Http\Middleware

 #### StreamingRequestMiddleware